 Brown belt is an advanced rank level in Brazilian jiu-jitsu that follows the purple belt and precedes the black belt when learning this magnificent martial art.
 It represents dedicated practitioners practicing Brazilian jiu-jitsu for a long time (5 to 6 years).

 The rest of this post will display more fascinating facts about the Brazilian jiu-jitsu brown belt that you should know.
 We’ll talk about how long it takes to get a brown belt, among other things.
 Keep your eyes peeled!

 What Does a Brown Belt in Jiu-Jitsu Mean?

-The brown belt is the fourth level in the Brazilian jiu-jitsu ranking system, and it represents a significant achievement.
+The brown belt is the fourth level in the Brazilian jiu-jitsu ranking system, representing a significant achievement.
 It is acquired after the white, blue, and purple belts and before the black belt in the hierarchy of belts.

-Otherwise, the brown belt rank refers to advanced practitioners who have been training in BJJ martial art for five years or more.
+Otherwise, the brown belt rank refers to advanced practitioners training in BJJ martial art for five years or more.